 Visitors to Bangkok tend to fall into two distinct camps; those that love the city and those who hate it.
 Bangkok certainly has its faults, but it also has a charm and vibrancy that can be compelling.
 The Thai capital can be bewildering for the first time visitor, but a little bit of planning, patience and understanding will help you get the most out of Bangkok.
-Get hold of a decent map (my personal recommendation is the outstanding Nancy Chandler map of Bangkok) or guide book and plan in advance exactly where you want to go and what you want to see.
 Don’t underestimate the heat and the effects of a long flight if you are staying in Bangkok (or Krung Thep as the locals call the Thai capital) at the start of your holiday.
 Take it easy and don’t be too ambitious in what you can cram in during a short stay.
 A trip to the Floating Market at Damnoen Saduak for instance, will take up most of the day.

-On many people’s must-do list when visiting Bangkok for the first time, Wat Phra Kaeo (Temple of the Emerald Buddha) and the Grand Palace are situated within the same complex close to the banks of the Chao Phraya River.
+On many people’s must-do list when visiting Bangkok for the first time, the Grand Palace and Wat Phra Kaeo (Temple of the Emerald Buddha) are situated within the same complex close to the banks of the Chao Phraya River.
 Opposite the Grand Palace complex, Wat Pho is home to the magnificent Reclining Buddha.
 As well as being the oldest temple in Bangkok, Wat Pho is the place to go for a traditional Thai massage.
 For an oasis of calm amidst the throbbing metropolis, be sure to check out Jim Thompson’s House and catch an insight into a bygone era and a traditional Thai lifestyle.

 Take a day trip to the famous floating market.
 There are a number of these in and around the Thai capital, but probably the biggest and best known floating market lies just outside Bangkok at Damnoen Saduak.
 Despite the modernity of Bangkok’s transport system, the Chao Phraya River remains the main artery of the Thai capital.
 A working river that ferries commuters, freight traffic and tourists, the Chao Phraya also hosts a number of sightseeing cruises during the day and dinner cruises in the evening.
 Another recommended dining option is the Cabbages and Condoms Restaurant.
 The profits go towards a very worthwhile cause and it’s also the only time you’re likely to be handed packets of condoms in place of the traditional after-dinner mints!